-Looking for current Enbridge rebates for 2018?
+Looking for current Enbridge rebates for this year?
 You’re in luck - Enbridge Gas is committed to helping you save money!

 After a registered energy advisor examines your home for energy-saving opportunities, you’re qualified to receive everything from free energy-efficiency services, products, and installations—for those with a lower income—to free home energy assessments, advice, and rebates to help you buy all the upgrades you need.
 There are options to fit everyone and every budget.